Railway Stakes (Perth racing): History

 The inaugural running of the event was held on Perth Cup day in 1887 with stakes of 60 sovereigns when the three-year-old Nimrod won the event over Hermit.
 The following season the race was held on New Year's Day 1889 and in the renewal of the race Hermit won the race while Nimrod finished third.

 The event continued to be part of the Western Australian Turf Club's Summer Carnival with the race being scheduled on the same day as the Perth Cup.
 In 2001 the WATC rescheduled the event to late November.
 From 2011 to 2015 the race date was considered the richest day in thoroughbred racing in Perth, known as Super Saturday, with the Winterbottom Stakes, WA Guineas and several other Listed Races.
 The Winterbottom Stakes was moved to the following Saturday in 2016.

 In 2003 the race was held at Belmont Park Racecourse.

+Western Australian owner-breeder Bob Peters has had six winners in the Railway Stakes: